(1839 - 1912)

 Branch of Service: Infantry

 He enlisted in the 5th New York Infantry on 26 April 1861, and was promoted to Corporal and Sergeant, being First Sergeant, Company C by his discharge on 29 October 1861.
 He then enrolled in Company K, 4th New Jersey Infantry as 2nd Lieutenant on the same date.
+He was detailed to the Signal Corps on 16 April 1862.

 On the Campaign